 This affordable housing development provides a variety of accommodation including self-contained studios (52 lodging rooms), 1 bedroom apartments (17), a caretakers unit, combined with communal and ancillary facilities within an 11 storey building, as well as an on-site semi basement car park.
 The development will provide a high quality design outcome for Foundation Housing and represents an ideal location for social housing with its proximity to Public Transport, local parks and leisure facilities and local shops and services.

-The proposed design provides a strong coherent urban design solution with a positive interface with Bennett Street that will form a landmark development.
-With the high quality architectural design and environmental amenity the proposals will achieve high levels of functionality, liveability, and amenity for residents, patrons and visitors.
+The design provides a strong coherent urban design solution with a positive interface with Bennett Street that will form a landmark development.
+With the high quality architectural design and environmental amenity the design has achieved high levels of functionality, liveability, and amenity for residents, patrons and visitors.

 Perth’s climate is ideal for utilising passive solar design solutions to heat and cool the interiors of dwellings and the principles of sustainability have been incorporated as a central component of the design, not an optional extra.
 Simple solutions such as optimising winter solar gain, natural daylight and dual aspect dwellings to facilitate cross-ventilation can substantially reduce energy consumption.